ideal-lab5/etf.js/README.md

 This will start a smoldot light client in the browser, which will automatically start syncing with the network.
 With the current setup, this can take a significant amount of time to complete and we will address that soon.

+> Warning: smoldot version is currently incompatible with smart contracts.

 #### Types

 The API has an optional `types` parameter, which is a proxy to the polkadotjs types registry, allowing you to register custom types if desired.